How to Change the Ignition Coil in Your Portable Generator Step-By-Step Guide

 Now, rotate the flywheel to make sure the ignition coil isn’t hitting or rubbing against any part of the flywheel or magnet.

-Attach the wires you disconnected from the old ignition coil to the corresponding terminals on the new coil.
-Reattach the spark plug cap and Double-check the connections to avoid any loose wires.
+After you adjust the coil gap, attach the wires you disconnected from the old ignition coil to the corresponding terminals on the new coil.
+Reattach the spark plug cap, and double-check the connections to avoid any loose wires.

-By testing your generator after replacing the ignition coil, you are making sure it’s ready for action whenever you need it.
+Before reassembling the generator, it’s a good idea to test it to ensure the new ignition coil is working properly.
+By testing your generator after replacing the ignition coil, you’re making sure it’s ready for action whenever you need it.

-If anything seems off during testing or if you notice any quirks, consult your manual or consider reaching out to your nearby certified mechanic.
+If anything seems off during testing or if you notice any quirks, maybe a spark plug change or air filter cleaning is required otherwise, consult your manual or consider reaching out to your nearby certified mechanic.

 Proper testing and maintenance will keep your generator running smoothly for a long time to come. issues.